itmaroon/query-blocks/readme.txt

 8. Post Pagination forward/backward navigation

 == Changelog ==
+= 1.1.1 =
+- Added a data-post-id attribute to each DOM element of front-end post data to record the post ID.

 = 1.1.0 =
 - Regarding the method of loading composer components, a mechanism has been introduced that does not conflict with other plugins.
 Accordingly, the composer components have been updated.
 - Operation check with WordPress 6.8